-I grew up in the First Baptist Temple, corner of Second and State streets in Marshalltown, Iowa-a building torn down decades past when the congregation built a larger one on property south of downtown.
-I don't remember one word of any sermon preached to me in that long-ago church building that majestic stuccoed edifice filled with comfortable, worn oak and old stained glass.
-During my childhood in that building now relegated only to memories and faded snapshots, a succession of three different pastors, unnumbered interims, and various visiting evangelists held sway over my upbringing.
+I grew up in the First Baptist Temple, corner of Second and State streets in Marshalltown, lowa.
+I don't remember one word of any sermon preached to me in that long-ago church building-that majestic edifice filled with comfortable, worn oak and old stained glass.
+During my childhood in that building now relegated only to memories and faded snapshots, a succession of three different pastors, unnumbered interims, and various visiting evangelists held sway over my spiritual upbringing.
 To this day I don't remember a word they said, but I do remember them.

 Mom and Dad started me going to church while I was still cradled in a woven basket.
-The smell of old wood and Sundaygo-to-meeting clothes has papered my lungs since birth.
-While still young enough to play with Dad's mechanical pencil (always carried inside his suit coat) and be entertained by the string of paper figures crafted by Aunt Norma's painted fingernails-while still too young to understand the words being said, I was being influenced by the men behind the pulpit.
+The smell of old wood and Sunday-go-to-meeting clothes has papered my lungs since birth.
+While still young enough to play with Dad's mechanical pencil (always carried inside his suit coat) and be entertained by the string of paper figures crafted by Auntie Norma's painted fingernails, I was being influenced by the men behind the pulpit.